-Frankly, 17 Minute Languages isn’t that fun or easy to use.
+Frankly, I didn’t find 17 Minute Languages fun or easy to use.
 Duolingo has its limitations, but it’s free, offers courses in a ton of languages, and is high on gamification.
 Check out our Duolingo review.

 Another one that uses gamification and offers content in a lot of less common languages, Clozemaster is a fun way to learn a bunch of vocabulary using context sentences and spaced repetition.
 Here’s the review.

 This platform is a gem.
 It’s an online directory of tutors covering a massive range of languages that also offers some extra language exchange features.
 It can be hard to beat one-on-one instruction from a native speaker.
 Read our review.

 This program has been around forever, and it can be a good place to get native-speaker audio lessons in some less common languages.
-The Albanian material, for example, is much better here than with 17 Minute Languages.
+The Albanian material, for example, is much better here than with 17 Minute Languages in my experience.
 You’ll get lots of listening and speaking practice and will interact with the language as it is actually used.
 This is our review.

 This is a good place for beginners to get practice, especially if learning a less common language as it teaches over 70.
 It isn’t a good option for higher-level learners or for writing and grammar, but it does cover some cultural information and grammar points.
 We tested it and wrote this review.